 - Preventing crime and disorder

 - Securing public safety

 - Preventing public nuisance

 - Protecting and improving public health; and

-- Protecting children from harm.
+- Protecting children and young persons from harm.

 Subject to the promotion of the licensing objectives the Board recognises and supports the contribution which licensed premises make to the economy of the area, to employment, tourism and the vitality of the area.